Brandon-Schefstad/Brandon-Schefstad/README.md

 <h1 align="center">Brandon Schefstad</h1>
 <h3 align="center">A full stack engineer with an intentional and collaborative approach to my work.
-I love contributing to open source work and connecting with other engineers</h3>
+I love contributing to open source projects and connecting with other engineers</h3>

 - I’m currently working on [ESE-At-A-Glance](https://ese-at-a-glance.netlify.app/)